-Profile: Sprint Nextel Corp (S)
+Profile: Sprint Corp (S)

-The Company’s services and products include domestic and international data communications using various protocols such as multiprotocol label switching technologies (MPLS), IP, managed network services, Voice over Internet Protocol (VoIP), Session Initiated Protocol (SIP) and traditional voice services.
+The Company provides a suite of wireline voice and data communication services to other communications companies and targeted business subscribers.
+The Company's Wireline segment provides voice, data and Internet Protocol (IP) communication services to its Wireless segment.
+It provides long distance services and operates all-digital global long distance and Tier 1 IP networks.
+Its services and products include domestic and international data communications using various protocols, such as multiprotocol label switching technologies (MPLS), IP, managed network services, Voice over Internet Protocol (VoIP), Session Initiated Protocol (SIP) and traditional voice services.
 Its IP services can also be combined with wireless services.
-Such services include its Sprint Mobile Integration service, which enables a wireless handset to operate as part of a subscriber's wireline voice network, and its DataLinkSM service, which uses its wireless networks to connect a subscriber location into their primarily wireline wide-area IP/MPLS data network.
+Such services include its Sprint Mobile Integration service, which enables a wireless handset to operate as part of a subscriber's wireline voice network, and its DataLink service, which uses the Company's wireless networks to connect a subscriber location into their primarily wireline wide-area IP/MPLS data network.

 The Company competes with AT&T, Verizon Communications, CenturyLink and Level 3 Communications, Inc.

-6200 Sprint Parkway
+6200 Sprint Pkwy

-OVERLAND PARK KS 66251-4300
+OVERLAND PARK KS 66251-6117